tomjoht/learnapidoc/_includes/content/activities/make_curl_request.md

 ## <i class="fa fa-user-circle"></i> Activity: Make the OpenWeatherAPI request using curl
 {% if page.permalink == "/workshop.html" %}{:.no_toc}{% endif %}

-This activity assumes you have curl installed. curl is available on Mac and some Windows 10 versions (in Powershell) by default.
+This activity assumes you have curl installed. curl is available on Mac and some Windows 10 versions by default.
 If you're on an older Windows machine that doesn't have curl, see [installing curl here](http://www.confusedbycode.com/curl/#downloads) for details.
+(Most likely, choose "With Administrator Privileges (free)" 64-bit version.)
+Close and restart your Command Prompt after installing curl.

 To make a request with curl: